The Archangel Michael Casting Satan out of Heaven

 The reason that our pastor missed the Sunday of the reading about removing all bitterness, fury, anger, shouting, reviling and malice by being kind, compassionate, and forgiving reportedly turned out to be that he was attending some kind of seminar about the influence of dark powers, for which there is surely a great deal of evidence in our society and government today.
 No doubt my seventh grade teacher, if she were still alive, would have been thrilled to attend.
 In honor of his return, somebody installed a statue of Michael the Archangel (taking a stand by) casting out Satan, shown on the left, above, next to the vestibule of our Church.
 Sister would have loved it!
 The statue somewhat resembles the famous painting by Guido Reni, shown on the right, painted 25 years after the one about the Holy Innocents.

 Piled around the base of the statue are free pamphlets entitled "Spiritual Warfare Prayers," published by Valentine Publishing House of Denver, Colorado.
 They contain prayers with titles like, "Breaking Curses," "Prayer against Evil," "Denouncing the Occult," "Prayer against Malefice," "Prayer for a Spiritual Canopy," "Prayer Against Trafficking Witches," "Binding Evil Spirits," "Removing Demonic Influence," "Healing Your Family Lineage" and "Renouncing Lodges and Secret Societies," among others.
 The pastor's subsequent homilies the following week reflected his fascination with the alleged role of Satan in human affairs.
-He seems to be a special champion of Saint Michael; his is the only Catholic church I have attended since Vatican II that regularly recites the famous 1886 Leonine Prayer to him.
+He seems to be a special champion of Saint Michael; his is the only Catholic church I attended at the time that regularly recited the famous 1886 Leonine Prayer to him.

 If one looks closely at Reni's painting, it is clear that Michael is a young, red-headed Caucasian, surely a vision of supernatural peculiarity in a society of dark-haired Italians.
 Satan is a more Mediterranean Caucasian, but old enough to be balding.
 The image of a serpent's tail is seen in the darkness beyond, suggesting that the lower part of Satan, at least, is that of a snake or dragon.
 This is no doubt an allusion to Michael and Satan in Revelation 12:7-9: